cspr-rad/kairos-spec/src/spec.typ

 === Data redundancy

-We must accomplish an appropriate amount of redundance in the data storage, given that losing the Validium state would lead to a loss of al Validium funds.
+We must accomplish an appropriate amount of redundance in the data storage, given that losing the Validium state would lead to a loss of all Validium funds.
 Therefore, we decided to commence the project with three servers, one master and two slaves.
 The data sharing between the three servers will be handled using Postgres duplication, which is built into Postgres, very mature tooling.
 The master server will be assigned the master role to Postgres, with the slaves copying all incoming data.
 Postgres' duplication feature also solves the problem of syncing up servers after one of them went down.

 Naively, we might want to consider building a failsafe into the Validium smart contract in case the Validium's state gets lost.
 After all, such a situation would be disasterous.
-However, any failsafe which could be built, would create more risk and complexity than it would resolve.
+However, building a failsafe would itself create risk and complexity.
 Therefore, we opt to focus on building data redundancy as mentioned above, including measures such having the three servers spread out geographically.

 // In deploying the storage, we must
 // - Deploy to three servers